MapSteps/erident-custom-login-and-dashboard/readme.txt

 4. Customized WordPress Login Screen (Example 2)

 == Changelog ==
-= 4.1.2 | July 21, 2022 =
+= 4.2 | July 21, 2022 =
-* Fixed: Only show migration notice to users with the mandatory capabilities
+* Fixed: Only show migration notice to users with the mandatory capabilities.
+* **Notice:** This version fixes an issue where non-admins were able to trigger the migration process which fails to install Ultimate Dashboard.
+If that’s been the case for you, please install Ultimate Dashboard manually.
+Your data was already migrated successfully.

 = 4.1.1 | July 20, 2022 =
 * Fixed: Erident sets the logo URL to the site URL by default.
 This was skipped during the migration and is now fixed.